Quasinormal modes of scalar field coupled to Einstein's tensor in the non-commutative geometry inspired black hole: Summary

 Because the non-commutative black hole is not the solution of the vacuum Einstein's equation, that is, the spherical symmetry $G^{\mu \nu}$ does not disappear.
 Therefore, it is valuable to choose non-commutative black holes to explore the effects of derivative coupling.
 In this work, we have studied the QNMs of a scalar field coupled to Einstein's tensor in the background of non-commutative geometry inspired black hole spacetime.
 We give the derivation procedure of the motion equation of the scalar field coupled to Einstein's tensor in spherically symmetric spacetime and show that the potential equation of positive coupling parameter will appear singularity in this background, so this paper only discusses the case of negative coupling parameter.

-By comparing the numerical results of the WKB method (the Padé approximation), the Mashhoon method and the AIM method, it is found that when the $\theta$ is small, the results of three methods are in good concordance with the increase of the $\eta$; when the $\theta$ is larger and the $\eta$ is small, the results of the three methods are almost same too.
-However, when the $\theta$ and the $\eta$ is large at the same time, the numerical results by the WKB method (the Padé approximation) and the Mashhoon method are obviously different from those of the AIM method.
-Considering the characteristic of the WKB method (the Padé approximation) and the Mashhoon method, we think that the numerical results given by these two methods are not close to the precise values when parameters $\theta$ and $\eta$ are large.
+By comparing the numerical results of the WKB method (the Pad\'e approximants), the Mashhoon method and the AIM method, it is found that when the $\theta$ is small, the results of three methods are in good concordance with the increase of the $\eta$; when the $\theta$ is larger and the $\eta$ is small, the results of the three methods are almost same too.
+However, when the $\theta$ and the $\eta$ is large at the same time, the numerical results by the WKB method (the Pad\'e approximants) and the Mashhoon method are obviously different from those of the AIM method.
+Considering the characteristic of the WKB method (the Pad\'e approximants) and the Mashhoon method, the numerical results given by these two methods are not close to the exact values when parameters $\theta$ and $\eta$ are large.

-The increase of the coupling constant $\eta$ does affect the shape of the potential of Fig. 1 in the tortoise coordinates.
 When $\eta=0$, after comparing the $V_{PT}$ with the effective potential $V_{eff}$, Ref. \cite{Batic:2019zya} considered that the Mashhoon method is suitable for calculating the QNMs in the non-commutative black hole spacetime.
-The shape of the effective potential changes as the $\eta$ parameter increases, which may cause the Mashhoon method to gradually fail in calculation accuracy.
-On the other hand, the WKB method still fails in these same problem when the $\eta$ is set to zero. the calculations in Ref. \cite{Yu:2018zqd} are consistent with our results (See Fig. 2), which means that the WKB approximation is not suitable for the non-commutative black hole spacetime.
+The increase of the coupling constant $\eta$ affects the shape of the potential of Fig. 1 in tortoise coordinates.
+This may be the reason for the gradual decline of the calculation accuracy of the Mashhoon method.
+On the other hand, the WKB method still fails in these same problem when the $\eta=0$.
+The calculations in Ref. \cite{Yu:2018zqd} are consistent with our results (See Fig. 2), which means that the WKB approximation is not suitable for the non-commutative black hole spacetime.
 It is reported that for different black hole spacetimes, the high-order WKB calculation results can not guarantee convergence.